Greyhawk (supplement): Publication history

 Greyhawk was already in process at the time of TSR co-founder Don Kaye's death in January 1975, and was published in early March.
 It was designated Supplement I and given a product designation of TSR 2003.
-Many of the new rules presented in the supplement eventually became standard parts of the AD&D game.
+Many of the new rules presented in the supplement eventually became standard AD&D rules.
 A second supplement, Blackmoor, followed later the same year.

 Illustrations for the supplement were provided by Greg Bell, who had previously met Gygax while playing wargames, and had already provided some illustrations for the original Dungeons & Dragons boxed set.
 Gygax often contacted Bell at the last minute for artwork; as a result, Bell sometimes responded by copying figures from the pages of comic books.
 His illustration of a sword-wielding warrior on the cover of the Greyhawk supplement is a copy of "Dax the Damned" by Esteban Maroto from a 1974 issue of Eerie.

-Judges Guild's Ready Ref Sheets (1977) collected together 20 pages of charts from the original D&D box, Chainmail, and Greyhawk.
-Material from Greyhawk, along with the original D&D and the Blackmoor and Eldritch Wizardry supplements, was revised for J. Eric Holmes' Dungeons & Dragons Basic Set (1977).
+Ready Ref Sheets (1977) from Judges Guild collected 20 pages of charts that were taken from the original D&D boxed set, as well as Chainmail and Greyhawk.
+Material from Greyhawk, along with the original D&D and the Blackmoor and Eldritch Wizardry supplements, was revised by J. Eric Holmes for the Dungeons & Dragons Basic Set (1977).

-In 2013, the Greyhawk supplement was reproduced as a premium reprint of the original "White Box" D&D rules.
-Each booklet features new cover art but otherwise is a faithful reproduction of the original.
+In 2013, the Greyhawk supplement was reproduced as part of a premium reprint of the original "White Box" D&D rules.
+Each booklet comes with new cover art but otherwise reproduces the original content faithfully.

 Reception

 Lawrence Schick, in his 1991 book Heroic Worlds, calls Greyhawk "The first and most important supplement to Original D&D".

 Shannon Appelcline, in his 2011 book Designers & Dragons, considers Greyhawk an "innovation" because at the time "supplements were largely unheard of in the wargaming industry.
 Though games were frequently revised and reprinted, continually expanding a game was something new."

-Journalist David M. Ewalt wrote that the supplement helped dungeon masters to learn how to create adventures through examples, bridging "the gap between players who leared the game at Gary's table and those who picked it up in a hobby store."
+Journalist David M. Ewalt wrote that the supplement helped dungeon masters to learn how to create adventures through examples, bridging "the gap between players who learned the game at Gary's table and those who picked it up in a hobby store."
 Ewalt valued that Greyhawk showed that Dungeons & Dragons was meant to be adapted and evolved by the players beyond the original rules to make it most suitable for each individual gaming group.